 Now, there was a large window, which let a lot of natural light in, so that was great.
 And, the windows would open so we could let some fresh air through.

 Next to the table on the wall was a set of tiled mirrors.

 And, next to the dining area was a living room…

 So, the living room had a large couch, which was quite comfy and soft to touch.
 Plus, there were several cushions for added comfort and style!

 Then, next to the couch was a desk and shelving area, with padded stool.
-And, that came in handy as Max and I could have separate areas to check in on work stuff.
+And, that came in handy as Paul and I could have separate areas to check in on work stuff.

 So, on the shelves were a tin of pencils, magazines and artefacts.
 And, next to that was a chair with another cushion!

 Again, a large window let through lots of natural night to help lighten the place up.

 Then, on the other side of the window there was a TV, small coffee table… more shelves and a plant.

 So, for our first night in Istanbul… we had an earlier finish from sightseeing, as we were pretty tired from a very early morning start.